birc-ctib/lists-and-recursion/README.md

 With the kind of linked lists I have in mind you can do one of two things: you can get the value at the front of a list, or you can get a reference to the rest of the list.

-I have defined such a list for you:
+We have defined such a list for you:

 ```python
 @dataclass